Consistency of MLE for partially observed diffusions, with application in market microstructure modeling

-for all $\lambda\in(0,\infty)=\Lambda$, as it is done in Section \ref{se:pf.Thm.main}.
-Once the test processes are chosen, the main challenge is to verify the second condition of Theorem \ref{thm:NY} is in verifying its second condition, \eqref{eq.Background.nu.sep}.
+The main challenge of using Theorem \ref{thm:NY} is in verifying its second condition, \eqref{eq.Background.nu.sep}.
 Notice, however, that the condition \eqref{eq.Background.nu.sep} is stated in terms of the invariant measure of the {\bf fully observed} system $(h(X),Y^\lambda)$, which is a probability measure on a finite-dimensional state space: e.g., the density of $\nu^{\theta,\lambda}$ is a solution to an elliptic PDE, whose coefficients are given explicitly in terms of $h,b,\bar\sigma,\sigma$.
-One may use the aforementioned PDE to obtain estimates or numerical approximations of the integrals in \eqref{eq.Background.nu.sep} and to verify the second condition of Theorem \ref{thm:NY}.
-However, there exists another, probabilistic, approach to the verification of the latter condition.
-Assume, for simplicity, that $Y$ is one-dimensional, that $\bar\sigma=1$, and that $W$ is uncorrelated from $B$.
-Then, the left hand side of \eqref{eq.Background.nu.sep} without explicitly computing, or approximating numerically, the quantities involved in \eqref{eq.Background.nu.sep}.
+One may use the aforementioned PDE to obtain estimates or numerical approximations of the integrals in \eqref{eq.Background.nu.sep} and to verify the second condition of Theorem \ref{thm:NY}, provided the set $\Theta$ is not too large.
+In addition, one may combine the probabilistic and PDE tools to verify \eqref{eq.Background.nu.sep} without explicitly computing, or approximating numerically, the quantities involved in \eqref{eq.Background.nu.sep}.
 Below, we consider two examples of families of partially observed diffusion models in which such a verification is possible (in both examples, $X$ is assumed to be ergodic, although, if $(b,\sigma,h)$ are periodic and $\sigma\sigma^\top$ is strictly positive definite, one may instead use the ergodicity of the canonical projection of $X$ on the associated torus).